Toysoft/a2retronet-rp2040/README.md

 [Demo Program](demo/README.md)

-This is a HW implementation of Oliver Schmidt's design.
+This is a HW implementation of Oliver Schmidt's recommended design.

 Version 1.4 is the innitial design with 3x 74LVC245 and 1x 74HC08 to prove the concept.
 However it is obsolete as it does not switch off the Expansion ROM ($C800-$CFFF), which is always available and could cause data bus conlisions if used with other cards that use this memory space.